catseye/The-Dossier/article/Text Adventures of Note.md

 pictures, but they do have representative pictures, which generally match the mood (though not always.)

-**Why you should play it**: The multitude of locations.
-The graphics (at least in the Amiga version.)
-Watching yourself incrementally losing your sanity (at least according to a stat.)
+Highlights of these games, for me, were the multitude of locations, the graphics (at least in the Amiga version,) and watching yourself incrementally losing your sanity (at least according to a stat.)

 ### Winter Wonderland